 What Is The Best Grip For Playing Golf?

 There are three different grips that have become popular to use in the game of golf.
-There is the 10 finger grip, overlapping grip, and interlocking grip.
+Almost all golfers will use either the 10 finger grip, overlap grip, or interlocking grip.
 The grip that a golfer uses is based on what is most comfortable to them.

-Even though holding a golf club may seem like an easy task it is actually anything but that.
+Even though holding a golf club may seem like an easy task, it can be much more detailed than imagined.
 The grip that a player uses for their club has an effect on the way they strike the ball and the direction in which it goes.
-If a golfer were to use an incorrect grip then the club may be able to move around in the hands during a swing and cause the ball to be hit in an incorrect way.
-The three most simple golf grips are the overlapping grip, the 10 finger grip, and the interlocking grip.
-Each grip is unique and they are all used throughout the golf world.
+If a golfer were to use an incorrect grip, then the club may be able to move around in the hands during a swing and cause the ball to be hit erratically.
+The three most simple golf grips are the overlap grip, the 10 finger grip, and the interlocking grip.
+Each grip is unique and is used throughout the golf world.

-This grip is also known as the "vardon" grip and is one of the more commonly used grips in the sport.
+The overlap grip, also known as the “Vardon” grip, is one of the more commonly used grips in the sport.
 When using this grip, a golfer places their pinkie finger in between the ridge of the other hand's index and middle fingers.
 This grip is particularly beneficial for golfers that have large hands.

-This grip gets its name from the fact that all ten fingers of the golfer are on the club.
-This is not a very popular grip for professionals but beginners enjoy using this grip as it is easy to learn and comfortable.
-This grip is beneficial for golfers with smaller hands and it is also very powerful as all fingers are contributing to hitting the ball.
+The 10 finger grip, also known as the baseball grip, gets its name from the fact that all ten fingers of the golfer are on the club, similar to holding a baseball bat.
+This is not a very popular grip for professionals, but beginners enjoy using this grip because it is easy to learn and comfortable.
+This grip is beneficial for golfers with smaller hands, and it is also very powerful as all fingers contribute to hitting the ball.